canonical/lxd/doc/syscall-interception.md

 # System call interception

-LXD supports intercepting some specific system calls from unprivileged containers and if they're considered to be safe, will executed with elevated privileges on the host.
+LXD supports intercepting some specific system calls from unprivileged containers.
+If they're considered to be safe, it executes them with elevated privileges on the host.

 Doing so comes with a performance impact for the syscall in question and